tmtxt/tmtxt.github.com/_posts/2020-03-29-scaling-the-system-at-ar-part-3.md

     `BlastCustomerListSender` worker at the configured time.

-Of course, there are many other aspects that a Message Queue can help to improve your system, for example, act as an event-sourcing system (with some improvement), partition and allocate resources for each different clients or temporarily disable one specific feature of the system.
+Of course, there are many other aspects that a Message Queue can help to improve your system, for example, act as an event-sourcing system, partition and allocate resources for each different clients or temporarily disable one specific feature of the system.
 However, I will leave it for you to examine...